paulnyabaro/python/README.md

 ##sets
-add into a set using update() method remove from a set using discard() -> will not raise error, or remove() -> will raise error if item does not exist
+add into a set using update() method remove from a set using discard() -> will not raise error, or remove() -> will raise error if item does not exist, you can also use pop() to remove a random item and del() will delete the set completely

+##Join Sets
+There are several ways to join two or more sets in Python.

+The union() and update() methods joins all items from both sets.

+The intersection() method keeps ONLY the duplicates.

+The difference() method keeps the items from the first set that are not in the other set(s).

+The symmetric_difference() method keeps all items EXCEPT the duplicates.